QuantumSavory/Genqo.jl/README.md

 ## Contact

-Please reach out at jacob.r.gunnell@gmail.com with any questions or ideas.
+Please reach out at jgunnell@umd.edu with any questions, collaborations, or ideas.